 Australia’s destructive Bushfire has caused ripples of pain across the globe.
-And while several celebrities have done their bit to ease the situation, the latest in line to stand up in support of the country’s rehabilitation is Aussie cricketer Shane Warne who recently auctioned his iconic ‘Baggy Green’ cap to help the victims of the catastrophe.
+And while several celebrities have done their bit to ease the situation, the latest in line to support the country’s rehabilitation is Aussie cricketer Shane Warne, who recently auctioned his iconic ‘Baggy Green’ cap to help the victims of the catastrophe.

 Wow !
 Absolutely blown away.
 Thankyou so much ❤️ pic.twitter.com/t2HKhNvB3U

 — Shane Warne (@ShaneWarne) January 8, 2020